mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!-- NOTE ADD SOME DETAIL detail
 But the are explored in more detail in the following section. -->
 <!-- For example in this iteration, x is authentic, -->

+Heathcote highlighted the value and dangers of authentic tools and processes in settings where students may find their novice skills frustrating.

+Research on project based learning supports the motivational factors of authentic tools.
+[IF SO FIND THIS ]

+The motivational factor of _lifting the lid_ was reflected in a conversation among participants communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.

 In the activities of study, a high degree of authenticity made possible, in a material sense, by the digital nature of the learning resources.
 Beyond a general purpose computer, no prohibitive equipment is needed.